-4.3.2 Protect All Exposed Surfaces
+4.4.2 Protect All Exposed Surfaces

 The retention and re-establishment of groundcover are the most effective forms of erosion control.
-Any exposed surface needs to be protected as soon as possible to limit erosion and sediment wash off.
-Treatments can include organic mulching, rock mulching, gravel cover, revegetation, soil binders etc.
+Any exposed surface needs to be protected as soon as possible to limit erosion and sediment run-off.
+Treatments can include organic mulching, rock mulching, gravel cover, revegetation, soil binders and others.

-Imported road-base (gravel and binder) watered and compacted generally resists erosion to a greater degree, but still produces fine sediment runoff < 20 μm (see Section 4.8).
+Imported road-base (gravel and binder), well-compactated at optimum moisture content (OMC) generally resists erosion to a greater degree but still produces much fine sediment run-off $< 20 \mu\text{m}$ (see Section 4.9).

-Vegetation is preferred outside the road pavement area, except perhaps for steep slopes or areas that cannot be easily accessed for maintenance when rock or gravel mulching may be better suited along with vegetation re-colonisation.
+Vegetation is preferred outside the road pavement area, except perhaps for steep slopes or areas that cannot be easily accessed for maintenance, when rock or gravel mulching may be better suited along with vegetation re-colonisation.

-Ground cover selection considerations include if vegetation can establish and stay healthy (rainfall, topsoil, shade, etc.) and the availability of gravel/rock mulches (suitability, size, distance to be delivered to site).
+Ground cover selection considerations include whether vegetation can establish and stay healthy (rainfall, topsoil, shade, etc.) and the availability of gravel/rock mulches (suitability, size, distance to be delivered to site).